input-output-hk/peras-design/site/reports/tech-report-2.md

 ## Lessons learned from experiments with Agda-to-Haskell workflows

-Aside from the workflow that we finally settle upon and that is described above, we explored several workflows for connecting the relational specification in Agda to `quickcheck-dynamic` tests in Haskell.
+Aside from the workflow that we finally settled upon and that is described above, we explored several workflows for connecting the relational specification in Agda to `quickcheck-dynamic` tests in Haskell.
 This involves accommodating or working around several tensions:

 - The relational specification uses the Agda Standard Library, which is not compatible with `agda2hs`.
     - Many of the Agda function names containing unicode characters or name patterns are not valid Haskell identifiers.